 I recovered my stolen computer using Prey Project software.
 Learn how to properly install & use this powerful free tracking program on your laptop.

-If you haven’t done so already, you need to download Prey Project immediately after reading this guide.
+If you haven’t done so already, you need to download Prey Project immediately.
 It’s a free computer tracking and recovery program that works around the world.

 In my opinion this software should be included on every computer out of the box.
 Prey runs in the background, so you won’t even know it’s there.
 However it can save your ass if your computer ever gets lost or stolen!

-But it needs to be set up correctly to work.
+But it must be set up correctly to work properly.

 My Personal Experience